Yes, There's a Right Way to Shop for Tampons (and Other Period Products)

 "We give thought to what's in our food and beauty products, so why not our tampons, which we use in one of the most absorbent parts of our bodies?" ask Jordana Kier and Alex Friedman, who founded LOLA, a 100% cotton tampon subscription service, after pondering this very question.
 "The big brands do the bare minimum and rarely disclose the ratio of ingredients in their tampons, which is typically a blend of the artificial fibers rayon and polyester, among others."
 "Others" is a fittingly vague term: When the pair was developing their product and sent a variety of brand-name tampons to a lab for testing, they still couldn't identify some of the chemicals and compounds they contained.
 Between artificial fragrances and synthetic absorbents, there's just a lot of "stuff" in there—and frankly, that's outrageous.

-The fact that they're 100% natural and sustainable is just one of the things that makes Lola so great—in fact, founders Kier and Friedman just initially aimed to create a monthly tampon subscription service.
+The fact that they're 100% natural and sustainable is just one of the things that make Lola so great—in fact, founders Kier and Friedman just initially aimed to create a monthly tampon subscription service.
 When they began doing production research and realized that there were all sorts of unregulated chemicals in the average tampon, the pair then committed to creating a completely safe and transparent outlier.
-The proof that they're filling a huge hole in the market is right in the company's runaway success: Since launching last July, Lola has sold more than a million tampons and has received major financial backing from Karlie Kloss and the founders of Warby Parker, among others.
+The proof that they're filling a huge hole in the market is right in the company's runaway success: Since launching in July 2015, Lola has sold millions of tampons and has received major financial backing from Karlie Kloss and the founders of Warby Parker, among others.

 For $18 a month, you get two boxes with an assortment of light, regular, and super tampons, which you get to mix and match according to your cycle.
 (And you can opt for just one box at $10 a month, and new customers get their first two boxes for just $9.)
 Again, the tampons are 100% cotton and biodegradable with no synthetics to speak of, and they get delivered right to your doorstep every single month.
 (Bonus points for the discreet packaging.)